Science: Statement of Intent

 All students are involved in self-assessment and peer assessment and will be encouraged to improve all marked work and peer-mark others work to aid greater independence, as well as experiencing ample opportunities to discuss their work with their teachers and peers.
 In-class assessment will regularly include ‘challenge’ questions designed to stretch and challenge all students to be the best they can, as well as to identify particularly ‘Able and Talented’ students.

 Students in all year groups receive ‘Literacy and Progress Trackers’ which they use daily to record key vocabulary and definitions and to record the achievements in the various assessments they complete.

 At Key Stage 3,students are rewarded for their efforts in class and homework with ‘stars’ that are added to their Literacy Trackers.
 The students in each year group meet at the end of every rotation (6 times a year) when these science reward stars are awarded.
 At the end of the school year, all students receiving at least one star receive a certificate and for those with the highest number of stars, a special Science badge is awarded to recognise their continued efforts.

-From 2016 Key Stage 4 students are offered a choice of two pathways for GCSE Sciences.
-The first option is the Triple Science Pathway; individual GCSE subjects of Biology, Chemistry and Physics.
+At Key Stage 4, students are offered a choice of two pathways for GCSE Sciences.
+The first option is the Triple Science Pathway which studies all 3 individual GCSE subjects of Biology, Chemistry and Physics.
 This is an intensive course designed to prepare students for Advanced Level sciences.
-Students opting for this course should have successfully completed the KS3 course at a minimum of level 6 and will, if successful, gain 3 GCSEs in Biology, Chemistry and Physics (AQA).
+Students opting for this course should have successfully completed the Key Stage 3 course at a minimum of a ‘Gold’ standard and will, when successful, gain 3 GCSEs in Biology, Chemistry and Physics (AQA).